 Mastering the bird call, however, is not an easy task.
 Some can do it effortlessly while others might struggle or might never be able to do it.
-As a beginner, learning some of these bird watching skills can be helpful and can make bird watching an easier experience.
+As a beginner, learning some of these bird watching skills can be helpful and make bird watching a pleasant experience.

 2. Pick the Right Spot

 The first step to bird watching is getting out of the house and picking the right spot.
-But don’t spend too much time thinking about where to go, you should be able to see a variety of birds close to your house, although it will probably be a more worthwhile experience to visit a park, beach, countryside or further afield, going on safari.
+But don’t spend too much time thinking about where to go, you’ll be able to see a variety of birds ijust from your front yard, although it might be a more worthwhile experience to visit a park, a beach, the countryside or even go on a safari.

 3. Remember, Silence is the Key!

 Once you pick the right spot, be silent.
 Turn off your mobile devices or any alarms you have set.
-Keep quiet, you might want to scream at the top of your voice that you’ve seen one of the rarest birds, but that will only cut short your bird sighting.
-Birds have an acute sense of hearing and even a slight movement will make them aware of your presence.
+Keep quiet, you might want to scream atthe top of your voice that you’ve seenone of the rarest birds, but that’ll only cut-short your bird sighting.
+Birds have an acute sense of hearing, and even a slight movement will make them aware of your presence.
 Thus, if you want to observe them, maintain a respectful silence.